 This system is to be used for student clinical evaluations in the Vascular Technology Program.
 Using the twenty (20) categories of student clinical attributes and characteristics listed, clinical evaluation of students will be conducted at regular intervals in the clinical portions of the courses in the program.
 The "cut score," or minimally acceptable score, for each of the categories has been set by program faculty at the "3" level.
 To pass a clinical evaluation, therefore, a student must earn a "3" on each category in the evaluation.
 The numerical average of the scores earned for all categories is NOT used to assess passing or failing status.
-Rather, an evaluation of a "2" on any category will result in failure of that clinical evaluation.
-In addition, not meeting the cut or minimum score for any one (1) category will require a "clinical contract" for the student.
+Rather, an evaluation of a "2" on any category will result in failure of that clinical contract" for the student.
 This clinical contract will indicate that any additional occurrences of earning a "2" on any category for the remainder of the semester will result in a failing grade for the clinical portion of the course, thus earning a failing (or D) grade for the course, regardless of classroom and/or laboratory grades.